< />

 If you’re obese, it’s estimated that losing just 3% of your body weight can drastically lower the risk of developing other health complications [2].
 And, a holistic weight loss program can help you start your journey.

-Juniper’s Weight Reset Program is designed to help you lose weight safely and sustainably, with a multi-pronged approach that combines medication, lifestyle changes and emotional support.
+Juniper’s Weight Reset Program is designed to help you lose weight safely and sustainably.
+Get treatment that targets weight gain on a biological level, plus a dietitian-led program that supports long-term weight maintenance.

 Obesity is more than simply being overweight.
 It’s actually a pretty multifaceted condition that involves physical, psychological, hormonal, metabolic, genetic and environmental factors.